Note: My general statement of faith can be found here.

 HOWEVER, in places where Christianity is new and undeveloped, God may choose to employ any or all of the miracle gifts in those areas.
 For example, in places around the world where Christianity is outlawed and Bibles are rare, God may choose to activate the miracle gifts as needed, because these types of situations are much like what we had in the early years of the Church where Christianity was being established and the NT Scriptures were being written.
 This describes situational cessationism.

 Comparison of Theologies

-Below you will find links that compares the differences between Dispensationalism, Covenant Theology and New Covenant Theology.
-In brief, the major difference between Dispensationalism and the other two is that DT views Israel and the Church as completely separate from each other.
-DT teaches that God has a future plan for the nation of Israel that is completely distinct from the Church, and will be fulfilled once the Church has been raptured.
-It teaches that there will be a millennial kingdom on this present earth where Christ (or David) will rule as King, which includes a Jewish temple and a return to animal sacrifices (as a “memorial”).
+Below you will find links that compare the differences between Dispensationalism, Covenant Theology and New Covenant Theology.
+In brief, the major difference between Dispensationalism and the other two is that DT views Israel and the Church as completely distinct from each other.
+DT teaches that God has a future plan for the nation of Israel that is completely separate from the Church, and will be fulfilled once the Church has been “raptured.”
+It teaches that there will be a millennial kingdom on this present earth where Christ will rule as King, which includes a Jewish temple and a return to animal sacrifices (as a “memorial”).

 The reason for these differences is that DT brings an OT understanding of Israel to the NT.
-They interpret the NT according to their understanding of the OT—which is a backwards hermeneutic, since the NT fulfills the OT.
-Christ is central in both testaments, and revealed in the NT Scriptures.
+Proponents interpret the NT according to their understanding of the OT—which is a backwards hermeneutic, since the NT fulfills the OT.
+Christ is central in both testaments, but fully revealed in the NT Scriptures.

 “The Kingdom of God – A Baptist Expression of Covenant Theology,” by Jeffrey Johnson (excellent!)

 “The Distinctiveness of Baptist Covenant Theology,” by Pascal Denault (provides a good history of BCT, as well as a comparison between PCT and BCT).